Terraforming of Mars: Albedo reduction

 Reducing the albedo of the Martian surface would also make more efficient use of incoming sunlight in terms of heat absorption.
 This could be done by spreading dark dust from Mars's moons, Phobos and Deimos, which are among the blackest bodies in the Solar System; or by introducing dark extremophile microbial life forms such as lichens, algae and bacteria.
 The ground would then absorb more sunlight, warming the atmosphere.
-However, Mars is already the second darkest planet in the solar system, absorbing over 70% of incoming sunlight so the scope for darkening it further is small.
+However, Mars is already the second-darkest planet in the solar system, absorbing over 70% of incoming sunlight so the scope for darkening it further is small.

 If algae or other green life were established, it would also contribute a small amount of oxygen to the atmosphere, though not enough to allow humans to breathe.
 The conversion process to produce oxygen is highly reliant upon water, without which the CO_{2} is mostly converted to carbohydrates.
-In addition, because on Mars atmospheric oxygen is lost into space (unlike Earth where there is an Oxygen cycle), this would represent a permanent loss from the planet.
-For both of these reasons it would be necessary to cultivate such life inside a closed system.
-This would decrease the albedo of the closed system (assuming the growth had a lower albedo than the Martian soil), but would not affect the albedo of the planet as a whole.
+In addition, because on Mars atmospheric oxygen is lost into space (unless an artificial magnetosphere were to be created; see "Protecting the atmosphere" below), such life would need to be cultivated inside a closed system.

 On April 26, 2012, scientists reported that lichen survived and showed remarkable results on the adaptation capacity of photosynthetic activity within the simulation time of 34 days under Martian conditions in the Mars Simulation Laboratory (MSL) maintained by the German Aerospace Center (DLR).

 One final issue with albedo reduction is the common Martian dust storms.
 These cover the entire planet for weeks, and not only increase the albedo, but block sunlight from reaching the surface.
 This has been observed to cause a surface temperature drop which the planet takes months to recover from.
 Once the dust settles it then covers whatever it lands on, effectively erasing the albedo reduction material from the view of the Sun.